Code blocks

 Highlight lines in code blocks

-To emphasize specific lines in code blocks, use the
+To highlight specific lines in code blocks,

-:emphasize-lines: LINE_NUMBERS
+use the :emphasize-lines: LINE_NUMBERS

 option: